Spooky’s Jump Scare Mansion is a Steam game with a cute exterior, but is really a primordial soup of horror game references.

 The graphics are strangely cartoonish, which seems to clash with the horror theme.
 Sort of like what happens when you attempt to turn Minecraft into a horror game.
 However, I feel that it does work to this game’s advantage.
 The look and feel of the house seems to reflect Spooky’s personality.
 Not only in its simplicity, but even in its grimness.
 Many of the rooms you enter have low lighting.
 If you decide to stop and smell the flowers every now and then, you will even find some rather fucked up paintings.

 And as stated in the title, you get a lot of jump scares like these!

 These Specimen 1 cardboard cutouts are harmless and are only around to hopefully make you shit your pants after making a sudden loud noise.
 Ohhh, but that’s not all.
 You know what’s even cuter?

 The monsters are the most fascinating part of Spooky’s Jump Scare Mansion.
 We’re not just playing through any ol’ horror game for cheap thrills.
 Spooky’s Jump Scare Mansion is basically a primordial soup of homages to horror video games and other media.
 Even the transition to opening doors into new areas is a reference to Resident Evil.
 You have one Specimen based on monsters from the Silent Hill franchise.
 Another Specimen based on Resident Evil.
 Another based on the Kaernk from Amnesia: The Dark Descent.
-Even some references to non-horror games like The Legend of Zelda: Ocarina of Time and Earthbound.
+Even some references to non-horror games like The Legend of Zelda: Major’s Mask and Earthbound.
 Most of the Specimens have their own lore, theme songs, methods of attack, and even unique death screens.

 I’m seeing no evil… I’m seeing no evil…